WIEDPUG/wiedpug/README.md

 - To generate the Class Diagram image, right click on any empty spot inside the Class Diagram then select `Export Diagram as Image...`
    - Set the filename
    - Set the file type to `JPG`
+- Once image has been exported, copy and paste the image to `root directory` > `public` > `class-diagram` folder.
+Nextra will dynamically create a menu item for the new class diagram image.

 ### Adding API Endpoint
 - API Endpoints are added in `Wiedpug.API` project